GERMANIC STUDIES RECEIVES NATIONAL RECOGNITION

 - We would like to collect your impressions of the soccer world cup.
 Where were you?
 What did you think?
 What can you share with us?
 Send us your tweets, texts or images, in English, German, Dutch, Norwegian, Yiddish, etc., and we will link them here.

-- New English-Language Summer Program in Berlin Spend next summer in Berlin and learn about how the city deals with its past and imagines its future.
-Take a new four-week summer course, taught by IU faculty in English.
+- English-Language Summer Program in Berlin Spend next summer in Berlin and learn about how the city deals with its past and imagines its future.
+Take a four-week summer course, taught by IU faculty in English.
 To learn more, click here.
 For a first-hand account of last year's program, see the student blog